wdporter/acim/text/3-the-innocent-perception/index.md

 </p>

 #### expanded
-9.&emsp;Only those who give over all desire to reject can know that their [non-rejecters’] own rejection is impossible.
+9. Only those who give over all desire to reject can know that their [non-rejecters’] own rejection is impossible.
 <em>2</em>You have not usurped the power of God, but you <em>have</em> lost it [the power of God].
 <em>3</em>Fortunately, to lose something does not mean that it [the lost thing] has gone.
 <em>4</em>It [losing something] merely means that you do not remember where it [the lost thing] is.